chinchalinchin/being-and-death/01_introduction.md

 Thus, we might say Number is a "_phenomenon_" revealed over and above appearance, and thus call it _epiphenomenal_, if this term were not loaded with materialistic and psychological undertones and anyway implies, through the false syllogism of etymology that is not reflected in the reality of logic, its dependence on the existent world.
 Instead, we say Number is metaphysical to denote its truth without `contingency`, i.e. a Number is true regardless of what perceptions we have, what world we find ourselves in and how we are in that world.

-**Frege**, ever precise, goes on to reformulate these defintions with more rigor, thus revealing
+**Frege**, ever precise, goes on to reformulate these defintions with more rigor, thus revealing a fundamental principle of metaphysics, to be summarized shortly,

 ---
 ```